How To Tell If Lip Fillers Will Suit YouOctober 29, 2019

 It’s common to use fillers to even out proportions.
 Kellie fondly remembers one client in particular; “she was very pretty and had a big, beautiful bottom lip, but her top lip was very small on one side.
 When I filled the top lip a little bit and evened it out, she looked in the mirror and she just brightened up.
 It’s like she finally saw how pretty she really was!”

-Most of our male clients come in to fix asymmetry and disproportionate lips, Kellie says.
-Some of her male clients have also dedicated months to growing the perfect beard, but they feel like their lips have disappeared, so they want to fill them out just a little bit.
-A note for male clients with beards, though, you will have to trim it back a little before we can perform a filler treatment to minimise the risk of infection.
+Most of our male patients come in to fix asymmetry and disproportionate lips, Kellie says.
+Some of her male patients have also dedicated months to growing the perfect beard, but they feel like their lips have disappeared, so they want to fill them out just a little bit.
+A note for male patients with beards, though, you will have to trim it back a little before we can perform a filler treatment to minimise the risk of infection.

 How to avoid duck look/trout pout?